 Old words, when fused together, have an uncanny way of defining new phenomena.

-But broadening the meaning of the term DevOps can lead to even greater gains, according to Mark Lavi, Principal DevOps Advocate for Nutanix.
+But broadening the meaning of the term DevOps can lead to greater gains, according to Mark Lavi, former principal DevOps advocate for Nutanix who later joined DrFirst, Inc. as vice president of DevOps.

-DevOps typically refers to removing friction between developers (‘Dev’) who build software and operations people (‘Ops’) who have to run it.
+Typically, DevOps refers to removing friction between developers (who make up the Dev part) who build software and operations people (responsible for Ops) who have to run it.

 Lavi’s definition goes much further.